Picts: History

 Written history relating to the Picts as a people emerges in the Early Middle Ages.
 At that time, the Gaels of Dál Riata controlled what is now Argyll, as part of a kingdom straddling the sea between Britain and Ireland.
 The Angles of Bernicia, which merged with Deira to form Northumbria, overwhelmed the adjacent British kingdoms, and for much of the 7th century Northumbria was the most powerful kingdom in Britain.
 The Picts were probably tributary to Northumbria until the reign of Bridei mac Beli, when, in 685, the Anglians suffered a defeat at the Battle of Dun Nechtain that halted their northward expansion.
 The Northumbrians continued to dominate southern Scotland for the remainder of the Pictish period.

-Dál Riata was subject to the Pictish king Óengus mac Fergusa during his reign (729–761), and though it had its own kings beginning in the 760s, does not appear to have recovered its political independence from the Picts.
+Dál Riata was subject to the Pictish king Óengus mac Fergusa (reigned 729–761), and although it had its own kings beginning in the 760s, does not appear to have recovered its political independence from the Picts.
 A later Pictish king, Caustantín mac Fergusa (793–820), placed his son Domnall on the throne of Dál Riata (811–835).
-Pictish attempts to achieve a similar dominance over the Britons of Alt Clut (Dumbarton) were not successful.
+Pictish attempts to achieve a similar dominance over the Britons of Alt Clut (Strathclyde) were not successful.